davestewart/axios-actions/README.md

 - HTTP methods can be specified directly in the URL format
 - placeholder variables are automatically filled-in using passed data
+- placeholders can be used anywhere in the string
+- You can use `:value` or `{value}` style placeholders

 To use the endpoint, import it, then either `call()` the action by name, or execute it directly: